mechtronsystems/mooshiruntimelog/README.md

 This means you can compile on Linux, Windows or Mac - WOW!

-You may add to, or change this software as required but the original contents of this file above this line must remain preserved and you must publish this notice with any software distributed in any form.
+You may add to, or change this software as required but the original contents of this file above this line must remain preserved and you must distribute this notice with any software distributed in any form.

 This program reads a number of Mooshimeter log files and analyses the voltage